How is the writing of insurance contracts regulated in your jurisdiction?

 An insurer must hold a license in every state in which it wishes to engage in the transaction of insurance business.
 (See question 6 for certain exceptions.)

 An entity wishing to be licensed as an insurer must first apply for a license in its domiciliary state.
-It can take between 3 to 6 months, and often longer, to obtain a license in the domiciliary state.
+It can take between three to six months, and often longer, to obtain a license in the domiciliary state.
 After obtaining a license in the domiciliary state, the insurer can apply to become licensed in other states (referred to as “expansion” licenses).
 Although the process for applying for expansion licenses in other states can be relatively straightforward, many states apply “seasoning” requirements; that is, states often require that an insurer wishing to expand its license into their states have a minimum number of years of experience in writing the types of insurance business for which it wishes to obtain licenses in their states.

-All states (other than certain territories) have adopted the Uniform Certificate of Authority Applications (“UCAA”) – a system established by the NAIC which streamlines the application process by creating standardized application forms.
+All states (other than certain territories) have adopted the Uniform Certificate of Authority Applications (“UCAA”)—a system established by the NAIC which streamlines the application process by creating standardized application forms.
 However, some states have additional filing requirements, and each state performs an independent review of all applications.
 The UCAA Primary Application, which a newly formed company uses to seek a certificate of authority to do business in its domiciliary state, calls for the disclosure of information related to minimum capital and surplus requirements, statutory deposit requirements, name approval, a plan of operation (which includes financial statements and projections), any holding company financial information, biographical information regarding officers and directors, and other similar matters.

 Are there restrictions or controls over who owns or controls insurers (including restrictions on foreign ownership)?